openshift-labs/lab-building-images/workshop/content/python-server/08-zombie-reaping.md

 As it happens there is a simpler solution which requires only a shell script.
 This is something the article above said wasn't possible, but it is, as per article [How to propagate SIGTERM to a child process in a Bash script](http://veithen.io/2014/11/16/sigterm-propagation.html) and follow up with improved solution in [Forward SIGTERM to child in bash](https://unix.stackexchange.com/questions/146756/forward-sigterm-to-child-in-bash/444676#444676).

-Our new `run.sh` script therefore would be:
+Our new `start-container` script therefore would be:

 ```
 #!/bin/bash